sensics/OSVR-RenderManager/README.md

 speed for performance at run time without changes to the code.

 ## Coming Soon

-**Asynchronous Time Warp** is under development as of 3/10/2016.
-There is a single D3D11 example program that runs on DirectMode displays under Windows.
-This capability is not yet fully operational (the example program does not work when run without ATW enabled, and there are several open Github issues).
-When complete, this mode will be enabled by a configuration-file setting.
-It produces a separate rendering thread that re-warps and re-renders images at full rate even when the application renders too slowly to present a new image each frame.

 **Android** support is under development.
 As of 2/23/2016, the OpenGL internal code is all compatible with OpenGL ES 2.0 and there is an OpenGLES example